MicrochipTech/PIC32MZ_Wi-Fi_10BaseT1S_Bridge/README.md

 - LAN867x PHY Daughter Board plugged in WFI32 Cursiotiy Board through J208.
 - LAN867x PHY Daughter Board plugged in SAME54 Cursiotiy Ultra Board through J802.
-- Establish a physical wiring between the two 10BASE-T1S nodes.
+- Establish a physical wiring between the two PN ports of the LAN867x 10BASE-T1S nodes.
+The P port of the LAN867x node in WFI32 board should be connected to the P port of the LAN867x node in SAME54 board and similarly for the N port.

 ## 5. Harmony MCC Configuration<a name="step5">